bespinian/blog/content/posts/efficient-navigation-in-vim.md

 **TL;DR: Not recommended**

-Again, for users used to other text editors or even word processing software like [LibreOffice Writer](https://www.libreoffice.org/discover/writer/), it may be tempting to use what they know.
+Again, for users used to other text editors or even word-processing software like [LibreOffice Writer](https://www.libreoffice.org/discover/writer/), it may be tempting to use what they know.
 In these programs, you mostly use the arrow keys for keyboard-based navigation.
 This is not recommended because... you guessed it: They require the user to move their fingers away from the home row.

 The alternative is, as described in the next section, to use the `h`, `j`, `k` and `l` keys on the keyboard which are conveniently placed at the center and where you most likely have your fingers most of the time.

 ## Using h,j,k,l

 **TL;DR: Use for small navigation.
-Use in combination with relative line numbers.**
+Use with relative line numbers.**

 `h`, `j`, `k` and `l` are the basic movement keys in Vim.
 They should be used instead of the usual arrow keys on the keyboard to, as discussed above, keep your fingers on the home row as much as possible.
-It takes a little practice but will pay off in the long run.
+It takes a little practice but will pay off eventually.

 One hugely important thing to do with these keys is to not press them multiple times in sequence, or even hold them down to move several columns or rows.
 As with many commands in Vim, they can be prefixed with numbers to move multiple times.
 For example, `12j` can be used rather than pressing the `j` key twelve times which is, obviously, much more efficient (3 vs. 12 keystrokes).
 However, it is recommendable to only use these keys for small movements and mostly to move lines up or down because there are more efficient ways of moving longer vertical distances or horizontal distances in general.